ThatDudeJude/stellar_explorer/README.md

 # Stellar Coordinate Explorer
 A Python-based project for analyzing and visualizing stellar positions using real data from the Gaia mission.
-It's main focus is on coordinate transformations, spatial distributions and data interpretation.
+Its main focus is on coordinate transformations, spatial distributions and data interpretation.

 ## Project Overview
 Astronomical datasets are recorded in multiple coordinate systems (e.g., ICRS, Galactic) and transforming between them is essential for understanding spatial structure.